 Traditionally, such grafts have been invasive, painful ordeals that involved detaching the gums, removing bone from one part of the body-the hip, for example-and then transplanting it to the mouth using metal screws, meshes, and membranes to secure the graft prior to suturing the gums.
-Patients underwent multiple surgeries, resulting in significant inconvenience and discomfort, all in pursuit of a healthy smile.
-In recent years, however, a small group of leading practitioners such as LynAnn Mastaj, D.M.D., has adopted alternatives that offer less painful, and less invasive treatment along with better results techniques are utilized to place the bone graft in the target area, achieving greater results with less pain, less swelling, fewer procedures and lower risk of soft-tissue deformities, even in complex cases.
+Patients underwent multiple surgeries, resulting in significant inconvenience and discomfort, all in the pursuit of a healthy smile.
+In recent years, however, a small group of leading practitioners such as Dr. Mastaj has adopted alternatives that offer less painful, and less invasive treatment along with better results.